PerfectlySoft/PerfectDocs/guide/cURL.md

 ### Getting Started

-In addition to the PerfectLib, you will need the Perfect-cURL dependency in the Package.swift file:
+In addition to PerfectLib, you will need the Perfect-cURL dependency in the Package.swift file:

 ``` swift
 .Package(